flybywiresim/aircraft/docs/README.md

 - 🔸 Pause and slew detection should be ok now
 - 🔸 Fuel flow is currently always in KG
 - 🔸 Thrust limits are now corrected for air-conditioning and anti-ice yet
+- 🔸 LOC* has has been improved in capturing performance, might still need some tuning
+- 🔸 Flare Law has been improved to handle fast raising ground before the runway; when in 200 ft RA, the ground should in the area of the runway slope, otherwise issues are to be expected

 #### Considered solved